 Bacterial Keratitis Treatment

-To accurately diagnose bacterial keratitis, your ophthalmologist will discuss your symptoms with you.
-They may gently scrape the eye to take a small sample of material and test it for infection.
+To diagnose bacterial keratitis, your ophthalmologist will discuss your symptoms with you.
+They may gently scrape the eye to take a small sample and test it for infection.

 Bacterial keratitis is usually treated with antibiotic eye drops.
 Drops are usually put in frequently.
 Treatment may also involve steroid drops.
 You may need to return to your ophthalmologist several times.

 If you and your ophthalmologist find and treat bacterial keratitis early, you may preserve your vision.
 In severe cases decreased vision or blindness may be the result.
 This is also true if the infection affects the center of the cornea.
 Sometimes a cornea transplant is needed to restore vision.